Location Athens, Greece

 Services Project Management

-Hill provided project management for the redevelopment of the Astir Palace Resort in Athens, Greece.
-Known as the “Crown Jewel” of the Athenian coastline and located on pristine beach front property in the town of Vouliagmeni, the resort spans more than 300,000 SM (75 acres) and comprises a pair of 5-star hotels, 58 bungalows, and concession options at the neighboring luxury yacht marina, as well as properties on nearby Astir Beach.
+Hill provided project management services for the redevelopment of the Astir Palace Resort in Athens, Greece.
+Known as the “crown jewel” of the Athenian coastline and located on beachfront property in the town of Vouliagmeni, the resort spans more than 300,000 SM (75 acres) and comprises a pair of 5-star hotels, 58 bungalows, and facilities at the neighboring luxury yacht marina and on nearby Astir Beach.

 A key challenge was maintaining the historic character of the Astir.
-As such, the team had to adjust the existing space plan of the hotels to support the requirements of a first-class operation, including front-of-house and back-of-house kitchens, equipment rooms, staff facilities, etc. From a purely technical/construction perspective, challenges included a thorough scan of the existing structural conditions, which was possible only after the resort ceased operating.
-This revealed the need to carry out structural strengthening to meet current code requirements, accommodate state-of-the-art MEP/utilities within the existing envelope, and manage unforeseen conditions encountered during construction.
-The latter in particular required ongoing adjustments to the design.
-Despite occasional setbacks, everyone involved worked to overcome these challenges, showcasing strong commitment and resilience throughout.
+The team had to adjust the existing space plan of the hotels to meet the requirements of a first-class operation, including front-of-house and back-of-house kitchens, equipment rooms, staff facilities, etc. A thorough scan of the existing structural conditions, which was possible only after the resort ceased operating, also revealed the need to carry out structural strengthening to meet current code requirements and accommodate state-of-the-art MEP systems/utilities within the existing envelope.
+These, as well as unforeseen conditions encountered during construction, required ongoing adjustments to the design.
+Despite occasional setbacks, the entire project team worked together to overcome challenges, showcasing strong commitment and resilience throughout the redevelopment.

 The project received a Global Best Projects Award of Merit in the Residential/Hospitality category from ENR.